victorbakan/vpodobaika/README.md

 http://127.0.0.1:8030/
 ```
 #### Dgoss - simple test for development
-In this repository there is goss.yaml file to test if required application file is available and if python service is running.
-Start docker container and run the following to check if everything is ok inside container
+In this repository there is `goss.yaml` file for dgoss console tool to test if application executable file is available inside docker and if indeed python service is running.
+Start docker container and run the following command to check if everything is ok inside container or integrate this one to your daily CI.

 > Install dgoss on your local machine
 ```curl -fsSL https://goss.rocks/install | sh```

 ```sh
+cd vpodobaika
 dgoss run ${your-vpodobaika-container-name}
 ```